mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 - `git_compact` compacts repo with `git switch --orphan empty_long_name`
 - `man_pages_search` Searches sources files of the system reference manual pages for containing all arguments as literal strings (case insensitive) in any order (aka --global-apropos but for multiple arguments as `man` application itself for some reason seems to have no such option)
 - `apt_sources_replace.sh`, `apt_sources_restore.sh` - replace and restore apt sources and index files, e.g. for install from local debian archive
+- `download_debs.sh` - to download set of debian packages with default dependencies in one go to apt cache, based on list of packages in a file.
+One may try to use `apt_get cp` to copy from cache to current folder afterwards

 Other minor tweaks, including: